DangerCove/dangercove.com/source/_posts/2013-05-15-porthole-update-v130-v131.markdown

 ### Embedded Store

 Next thing on the list is the option to purchase a license for Porthole from within the app.
 It's entirely optional, but **it provides a nice flow that takes out the license-key-copy-pasting that's normally involved**.
-The store window opens a secure WebView connection to <a href="https://sites.fastspring.com/dangercove/instant/porthole" target="_blank">FastSpring</a>, with a theme that works well within an app.
+The store window opens a secure WebView connection to [FastSpring](https://sites.fastspring.com/dangercove/instant/porthole), with a theme that works well within an app.

 It's actually a component that's provided and maintained by FastSpring themselves.
-You can get it <a href="https://github.com/FastSpring/FsprgEmbeddedStoreMac" target="_blank">here, on GitHub</a>.
+You can get it [here, on GitHub](https://github.com/FastSpring/FsprgEmbeddedStoreMac).

 <div class="row">
   <div class="span4">